transparency-certified/trace-specification/docs/elements.md

 At the core of the TRACE model is the Transparency-Certified System (TRACE System).
-We consider a TRACE System to be any structured process that can be used to generate TRO (described below).
+We consider a TRACE System to be any structured process that can be used to generate a [TRO](element-tro).
 This may be a specific computational platform; a special queue in a job scheduling system; or a person-centric documented workflow.
 The purpose of the TRACE System is to certify that a computational workflow was executed and to convey details about